J. R. R. Tolkien: Courtship and marriage

+Edith Mary Bratt in 1906 at age 17.
+She married Tolkien in 1916.

 At the age of 16, Tolkien met Edith Mary Bratt, who was three years his senior, when he and his brother Hilary moved into the boarding house where she lived in Duchess Road, Edgbaston.
 According to Humphrey Carpenter, "Edith and Ronald took to frequenting Birmingham teashops, especially one which had a balcony overlooking the pavement.
 There they would sit and throw sugarlumps into the hats of passers-by, moving to the next table when the sugar bowl was empty. ...
 With two people of their personalities and in their position, romance was bound to flourish.
 Both were orphans in need of affection, and they found that they could give it to each other.
 During the summer of 1909, they decided that they were in love."

 His guardian, Father Morgan, considered it "altogether unfortunate" that his surrogate son was romantically involved with an older, Protestant woman; Tolkien wrote that the combined tensions contributed to his having "muffed [his] exams".
 Morgan prohibited him from meeting, talking to, or even corresponding with Edith until he was 21.
 Tolkien obeyed this prohibition to the letter, with one notable early exception, over which Father Morgan threatened to cut short his university career if he did not stop.

 On the evening of his 21st birthday Tolkien wrote to Edith, who was living with a family friend named C. H. Jessop in Cheltenham.
 He declared that he had never ceased to love her, and asked her to marry him.
 Edith replied that she had already accepted the proposal of George Field, the brother of one of her closest school friends.
 But Edith said she had agreed to marry Field only because she felt "on the shelf" and had begun to doubt that Tolkien still cared for her.
 She explained that, because of Tolkien's letter, everything had changed.